hed-standard/hed-standard.github.io/index.md

 ## Why use HED?

-Some compelling reasons for using HED are to insure the continued usability and reusability of data, and to provide compatibility among recorded event descriptions for different experiments, all while retaining flexibility to extend HED descriptive vocabulary to describe events of interest to any research community.
+Some compelling reasons for using HED are to ensure the continued usability and reusability of data, and to provide compatibility among recorded event descriptions for different experiments, all while retaining flexibility to extend HED descriptive vocabulary to describe events of interest to any research community.

 By providing a standardized documentation framework, a controlled vocabulary, and easy-to-use HED string selection and validation tools, HED allows users to annotate their data in a consistent way that preserves its original meaning – in a format that is both human and machine readable.
 Using a common vocabulary to describe experiment events and organization also enables new meta-analysis across studies, with a goal of better identifying common data features.